-In honor of Jerusalem Day 5767, and the 50th anniversary of the reunification of the city, we present you with data indicating a trend of improvement and an increase in all fields.
+In honor of Jerusalem Day 5767 and the 50th anniversary of the reunification of the city, we present you with data indicating a trend of improvement and increase in all fields.
 Jerusalem is growing in education, high-tech, housing and construction, tourism, culture and art.

-According to Mayor Nir Barkat, "This year we embarked on an extremely important struggle for the future of Jerusalem.
-The goal of which was to implement many programs that will change the face of the city, and will tangibly raise the quality of life.
+According to Mayor Nir Barkat, "This year we embarked on an extremely important struggle for the future of Jerusalem, the goal of which was to implement many programs that will change the face of the city and will tangibly improve the quality of life.
 In 2017 we will continue to invest in all areas of life.
 On the day of celebration for Jerusalem, we will be joyous for Jerusalem, and strengthen her for future generations.
 I wish all of us a successful year for Jerusalem."

-In the past six years, there has been a consistent and continuous increase of 26% in the number of first grade pupils in the Zionist sector: from 3,842 in the 5773 school year to 4,853 in 5778.
-In addition, the Jerusalem Institute for Policy Studies found that in the past two years there has been a 28% increase in the number of employed persons in high-tech in Jerusalem (compared with a national average of 8%).
-In 2015 there were 18,500 high-tech employees in the city, compared to 14,400 in 2013.
+In the past six years, there has been a consistent and continuous increase of 26% in the number of first grade pupils in the Zionist sector: from 3,842 in the 2012-13 school year to 4,853 in the coming year, 2017-18.
+In addition, the Jerusalem Institute for Policy Studies found that in the past two years there has been a 28% increase in the number of people employed in high-tech in Jerusalem (compared with a national average of 8%).
+In 2015, there were 18,500 high-tech employees in the city, compared to 14,400 in 2013.

 In the field of tourism - 78% of the tourists who arrived in Israel in 2016 visited Jerusalem, and 51% stayed overnight.
-Last year, 3,188 new immigrants came to Jerusalem, and since 2011, a total of 18,577 new immigrants arrived in the city.
+Last year, 3,188 new immigrants settled in Jerusalem, and since 2011, a total of 18,577 new immigrants have settled in the city.

 What are we planning this year in Jerusalem?
 Click here to find out!